ElenaUJ/MovieMate-client/README.md

    `parcel src/index.html`

-   This command will automatically open the app in your web browser.
-You should see the app running at http://localhost:1234.
+   The app will be available at http://localhost:1234.

 ### Using the App